 Campbellsville is a somewhat small city located in the state of Kentucky.
 With a population of 11,237 people and five constituent neighborhoods, Campbellsville is the 43rd largest community in Kentucky.

-Campbellsville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Campbellsville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Campbellsville are a mix of both white- and blue-collar jobs.
 Overall, Campbellsville is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Campbellsville who work in office and administrative support (18.88%), sales jobs (9.62%), and food service (6.36%).
+There are especially a lot of people living in Campbellsville who work in office and administrative support (19.78%), sales jobs (8.57%), and management occupations (6.33%).

 Campbellsville is also a college town, where lots of students live while attending area colleges.
 Because of the high percentage of people living in Campbellsville enrolled in college, Campbellsville has a number of services, amenities and opportunities geared towards the needs and activities of students.